VirtualBrainLab/vbl-docs/source/misc/brain_atlas.md

 # BrainAtlas

-The [BrainAtlas repository](https://github.com/VirtualBrainLab/BrainAtlas/) is a package which wraps the BrainGlobe Atlas API into a package for easy use in Unity.
+[BrainAtlas for Unity](https://github.com/VirtualBrainLab/BrainAtlas/) is a package which wraps the BrainGlobe Atlas API into a package for easy use in Unity.

 ## Data pipeline